- Our Foods

 We’re committed to working with dairy partners who set high standards for animal welfare and sustainable agriculture.
 That’s why we prioritize working with dairy co-operatives and family farmer groups, including Organic Valley and Rumiano, among others.

 We’ve partnered with Organic Valley since 2008.
-This year, along with General Mills, we announced a new phase of this partnership that will add approximately 20 farms and 3,000 acres of domestic organic dairy production over the next three years.
+In 2016, General mills announced a three-year partnership with Organic Valley that will add approximately 20 farms and 3,000 acres of domestic organic dairy production.
 Hear from our friends at Organic Valley and see some cute cows.

 We get our grass fed, organic cheeses from Rumiano, the oldest family-owned cheese company in California.
 All Rumiano organic milk producers are approved through the American Humane Association’s Free Farmed Certified Program.
 The cows are raised on family farms where they eat a rich diet of native grasses, including Selina Clover, Rye Grass and other coastal grasses.
 Hear from our friends at Rumiano and see a few more cute cows.